This post was most recently updated on April 16th, 2019

 Madrid was the last stop on our first Europe Trip, and what better place to have the closing ceremony to our dream extravaganza than the Spanish capital itself?
 So here’s my endeavor to bring to you the best of what to do in Madrid in 2 days.

-We planned to stay in Madrid for three days, which included a day-trip to Toledo, so essentially we had just two days to explore Madrid (given that we reached our hotel in the afternoon).
-Many people who have been to Madrid say that there is nothing to do beyond the palace, well what can I say?
+Many people told us that there is nothing to do beyond the palace, well what can I say?
 Either their expectations are way beyond my humble standards or maybe they didn’t know what to explore.
-Go through my story and decide for yourself.
+Outstanding architecture, great museums, idyllic parks, and some amazing day trip destinations – Madrid has it all.
+So go through our Madrid itinerary and decide for yourself.

 Plan: Madrid Palace, Almudena Cathedral, Royal Monastery, West Park, Temple of Debod, Plaza de Mayor

 This is one of the free- entrance public parks in Madrid where people come in the evening with their family and pets to stroll, run and rewind.
 Exploring the gorgeous public parks is one of the best things to do in Madrid in 2 days.
 There are many more important sites in the park which include the cable car, rose garden for annual exhibition, Institute of ceramic technology and many more.
 Studded with evergreen trees on lush green slopes, the park is famous for its essentially English landscape.